 LignoBoost® - lignin from pulp mill black liquor

 Wood is a composite of cellulose fibers embedded in lignin, a natural glue that keeps the fibers together.
-In a pulp mill, the cellulose fibers are extracted and converted into pulp while the lignin is burnt in the recovery boiler.
-The energy is used in the pulp mill’s processes.
+In a pulp mill, the cellulose fibers are extracted and converted into pulp, while the lignin is normally burnt in the recovery boiler.
 Every year, more than 70 million tonnes of lignin pass through the world’s pulp mills.
-LignoBoost® allows mills to extract lignin and sell it in a wide range of profitable businesses.
+Valmet's lignin extraction technology LignoBoost® makes it possible for mills to extract lignin and sell it in a wide range of profitable businesses.

-Lignin is a renewable organic material that can be used in much the same ways as fossil-based chemicals derived from petroleum products.
+Lignin is a renewable organic material that can be used in much the same ways as fossil-based chemicals.
 But because it is extracted from wood, a product made from lignin has a lower carbon footprint.
 Another advantage of some lignin-based products is that they can be designed to degrade if released into the environment.

 Lignin has been studied for a long time and tested in many applications.
 Some examples are: